Skip to Main Content

 While the development of descriptive themes remains 'close' to the primary studies, the analytical themes represent a stage of interpretation whereby the reviewers 'go beyond' the primary studies and generate new interpretive constructs, explanations or hypotheses" (p.
 45).

-A good example of how to conduct a thematic analysis in a systematic review is the following journal article on cancer patients.
+A good example of how to conduct a thematic analysis in a systematic review is the following journal article by Jorgensen et al. (2108) on cancer patients.
 In it, the authors go through the process of:

 (a) identifying and coding information about the selected studies' methodologies and findings on patient care